+Please note, schools/colleges will need to add page references.

 Introduction and Ethos

-Kemsing Primary Kemsing Primary School is a community and all those directly connected (staff, volunteers, governors, parents, families and pupils) have an essential role to play in making it safe and secure. recognise our statutory responsibility to safeguard and promote the welfare of all children.
+Kemsing Primary School recognise our statutory responsibility to safeguard and promote the welfare of all children.
+Safeguarding is everybody’s responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families and learners) are an important part of the wider safeguarding system for children and have an essential role to play in making this community safe and secure.

+Staff working with children at Kemsing Primary School are advised to maintain an attitude of ‘it could happen here’ where safeguarding is concerned.

+Kemsing Primary School believe that the best interests of children always come first.
+All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection.

 Kemsing Primary School recognises the importance of providing an ethos and environment within school that will help children to be safe and feel safe.
 In our school children are respected and encourage to talk openly.

-Our school core safeguarding principles are:

-We are an important part of the wider safeguarding system for children.

-It is our whole school responsibility to safeguard and promote the welfare of children.

-Kemsing Primary SchoolKemsing Primary SchoolAll children (defined as those up to the age of 18) regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection.

-All children have a right to be heardKemsing Primary School and to have their wishes and feelings taken into account.

-schoolschoolAll our staff understand safe professional practice and adhere to our safeguarding policies.
+All our staff understand safe professional practice and adhere to our safeguarding policies.

-Definition of Safeguarding

-“Safeguarding is not just about protecting children from deliberate harm.
-It includes a wide range of issues relating to pupil’s welfare, health and safety.”
-(Inspecting safeguarding in early years, education and skills, Ofsted, 2019).

-All safeguarding policies will be reviewed on an annual (minimum) basis by the Governing Body which has responsibility for oversight of school safeguarding and child protection systems.
-The Designated Safeguarding Lead / Head Teacher will ensure regular reporting on safeguarding activity and systems in school to the Governing Body.
-The Governing Body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.

-There are four main elements to our child protection policy
+Our core safeguarding principles are:

+Prevention

-Prevention (e.g. positive, supportive, safe school culture, curriculum and pastoral opportunities for children, safer recruitment procedures);
+positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures.

+Protection

-Protection (by following the agreed procedures, ensuring all staff are trained and supported to respond appropriately and sensitively to safeguarding concerns);
+following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to safeguarding concerns.

+Support

-Support (for all pupils, parents and staff, and where appropriate specific intervention for those who may be at risk of harm);
+for all learners, parents and staff, and where appropriate specific interventions are required for those who may be at risk of harm.

-Working with parents and other agencies (to ensure appropriate communications and actions are undertaken).
+Working with parents and other agencies

+to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise.

+Kemsing Primary School expects that if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately.

+This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, ‘Keeping Children Safe in Education’ 2020 (KCSIE) which requires individual schools and colleges to have an effective child protection policy.

-Kemsing Primary SchoolThe procedures contained in this policy apply to all staff (including temporary staff and volunteers) and governors and are consistent with those of Kent Safeguarding Children Board (KSCB) (changing to KSCMP from September).
+The procedures contained in this policy apply to all staff, including and governors, temporary or third-party agency staff and volunteers) and are consistent with those outlined within KCSIE 2020.

-Context
+Policy Context

 This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
 This includes:

-DfE guidance Keeping Children Safe in Education 2019 (KCSIE)
+DfE Keeping Children Safe in Education 2020 (KCSIE)

 Working Together to Safeguard Children 2018 (WTSC)

-Ofsted: Education Inspection Framework’ (2019)
+Ofsted: Education Inspection Framework’ 2019

-Framework for the Assessment of Children in Need and their Families (2000)
+Framework for the Assessment of Children in Need and their Families 2000)

 Kent and Medway Safeguarding Children Procedures (Online)

 Early Years and Foundation Stage Framework 2017 (EYFS)

+The Education Act 2002

+The Education (Independent School Standards) Regulations 2014

+The Non-Maintained Special Schools (England) Regulations 2015

 Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
 Such arrangements will have to have regard to any guidance issued by the Secretary of State.